 Artificial Intelligence is a fast-paced and challenging field that is making visible inroads into our everyday life.
-This Master's program focuses on the theoretical symbolic foundations within Artificial intelligence.
+This Master's programme focuses on the theoretical symbolic foundations within Artificial intelligence.
 We examine the semantics of natural language and of reasoning and argumentation.
 Moreover, we also look at the foundations of autonomy and collaboration between distributed software systems.
 These are applied for instance in virtual characters in serious games, in logistic applications like train schedules and in autonomous cars.
-Other application areas are a social simulation for policy management and change of behavior.
+Other application areas are a social simulation for policy management and change of behaviour.

 The Master’s in Artificial Intelligence offers you an integrative and cutting-edge approach to the field from the viewpoints of Informatics, Logic, Cognition, Psychology, Philosophy, and Linguistics.

-As a graduate of the Artificial Intelligence program, you will have a solid understanding of the logical, philosophical, and cognitive foundations of AI research.
+As a graduate of the Artificial Intelligence programme, you will have a solid understanding of the logical, philosophical, and cognitive foundations of AI research.
 You will also have a good overview of the main AI techniques and an in-depth understanding of how to apply these techniques in at least one of the areas within Agent Theory, Human and Machine Reasoning, or Cognitive Modelling.
-In addition, you will have the skills to carry out AI research in academic or R&D environments and to identify how AI techniques can provide intelligent solutions to IT problems in companies and organizations.
+In addition, you will have the skills to carry out AI research in academic or R&D environments and to identify how AI techniques can provide intelligent solutions to IT problems in companies and organisations.

 In recent years, Artificial Intelligence has turned from a niche area into mainstream computer science.
 Major companies such as Google, IBM, and Facebook are now seriously investing in AI research.
 Both Google and Facebook have recently bought several AI start-ups.
 It is expected that AI will be at the heart of new IT developments in areas like knowledge automation, (semi-) autonomous vehicles, the Internet, and advanced robotics.